 “Alexander is wonderful at catching the pungent flavor of this grandly messy emerging world capital.”—The Washington Post

-Bruce Alexander is the pseudonym for a well-known author of fiction and non-fiction.
-The previous books in this series are Blind Justice, Murder in Grub Street (Named by The New York Times Book Review as a Notable Book in 1995),… More about Bruce Alexander
+Bruce Alexander is the pseudonym for a well-known author of fiction and nonfiction.
+The books in his series include Blind Justice; Murder in Grub Street (named by the New York Times Book Review as a notable book in 1995); Watery Grave; Person or Persons Unknown (named… More about Bruce Alexander

 Published by Berkley Oct 01, 2001| 320 Pages| 4-3/16 x 6-3/4| ISBN 9780425182031